mWater/mwater-forms/docs/Forms Context.md

 Fields:

-### displayImage

-Used by ImageQuestion and ImagesQuestion

-Function which takes { id: image id, remove: function called when image deleted, setCover: function called to set image cover } as single parameter

 ### imageManager

 Used by ImageQuestion and ImagesQuestion

+Contains:

+getImageUrl(id, success, error) which returns url of image

-Contains getImageThumbnailUrl(id, success, error) which returns url of image thumbnail
+getImageThumbnailUrl(id, success, error) which returns url of thumbnail of image

 ### imageAcquirer